 A strenuous walk from Porthcurno to the sub-tropical cove of Lamorna.
 Passing through an Area of Outstanding Natural Beauty, the path changes quite dramatically as it crosses rugged cliffs, with some difficult ascents and descents, and then turns to easy walking on tarmac through Newlyn to Penzance.
 The historic association of artists with both Lamorna and Newlyn continues today as the area attracts painters, writers, potters and craftsmen.
 Overnight Penzance.

 Depart from Penzance after breakfast.

-Accommodation in Bed and Breakfasts and country inns, all rooms with private bathrooms.
+Accommodation in small hotels, Bed and Breakfasts and country inns, all rooms with private bathrooms.

 WHAT TO TAKE

 Sturdy walking boots and walking socks (with a change of socks in rucksack), rucksack/day pack, 1 x water bottle with 1 litre capacity, insect repellent, sun glasses, sun hat, sun block/cream, compass, torch, first-aid kit